 The Ministry of Justice is now sending out a new bill for consultation to stop gangs recruiting children and young people for violent acts.

-The proposal means that the police will be able to order social media platforms to remove recruitment content as soon as possible and no later than one hour.
+The proposal means that the police will be able to order social media platforms to remove recruitment content, as soon as possible and no later than within one hour.
+Failure to do so could result in fines of between SEK 5,000 and five million.
+The idea is that the law will come into force on September 1.

 National Police Commissioner Petra Lundh believes the proposal is a step forward.
-When the police scan social media today and discover attempts to recruit children into crime, they can only urge the social platforms.
-However, compliance with those requests is voluntary.
+When the police today scan social media and discover attempts to recruit children for crime, they can only urge the social platforms.
+However, following the call is voluntary.

 But when recruitment attempts move to encrypted apps, the new bill is not enough for the police to access them.